boostorg/boost/more/getting_started/detail/build-from-source-head.rst

 system.
 To build Boost binaries, you'll invoke ``bjam`` from the Boost root.

-Boost provides |precompiled-bjam|_ for a variety of platforms.
+We suggest you |precompiled-bjam|_ for your platform.
 Alternatively, you can build ``bjam`` yourself using `these instructions`__.

 __ `building bjam`_

+Move the ``bjam`` executable into a directory in your PATH.
+You can see the list of directories in your PATH, separated by |pathsep|\ s, by typing “\ |path|\ ” at the command prompt.

 .. _toolset:
 .. _toolset-name: